Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### End of project Analysis:

 We accomplished creating the double servo robotic arm before the deadline.
 We had to ask about small measurements and details in the CAD portion, but other than that we didn't hit too many bumps in this project.
-We finished dn had a great time doing it!
+We finished and had a great time doing it!

 ### Final steps of completion/ what is holding us back